 - Swim in a safe location—Whenever possible, you should always choose to swim in an area that is overseen by lifeguards.
 These lifeguards are not only trained at rescuing people who are in distress, but they also know how to administer CPR to help save those who have almost drowned.
 Public pools and beaches are generally safer than private pools and small lakes because they generally have these lifeguards.
 If you do swim in an area without a lifeguard, don’t swim alone.
 If you do so and you get in trouble, there is no one to help you out.

 - Know the warning signs—Beaches will post flags regarding wind and current conditions that tell you if it is safe to swim.
 If the flag suggests that you use caution, it might be a good idea to stay out of the water unless you are a really good swimmer.
 If there is a red flag, meaning no swimming, then stay out.
 Not only is it dangerous but also it may even be illegal.

-- Boating safety—If you’re going out on the water, make sure that everyone is wearing a life jacket.
-They may seem cumbersome or a pain to get hooked up, but they will safe your life in the event that you fall overboard.
+- Boating Safety—If you’re going out on the water, make sure that everyone is wearing a life jacket.
+They may seem cumbersome or a pain to get hooked up, but they will save your life in the event that you fall overboard.
 In addition, if you are planning to hit the lake this summer, stay away from the alcohol.
-A large number of the drowning deaths each year can be attributed to alcohol use.
+A large number of drowning deaths each year can be attributed to alcohol use.